 I posted this photo (above) on Instagram today, and a bunch of people were curious what it was and how to make it, so I thought I would write a quick explanation.
 These are sweet potato noodles.
 Not store-bought noodles that have sweet potato mixed with flour, but noodles literally made from spiralized sweet potato.
 I cook my sweet potato noodles in lard over about medium heat for 5 to 10 minutes, stirring frequently.
 It couldn’t be faster or easier.

-I use one of my favorite tools to create these noodles in a matter of seconds: The Benriner Turning Slicer, which you can see in another one of my recipes HERE.
+I use one of my favorite tools to create these noodles in a matter of seconds: The Benriner Turning Slicer.

-Below is one of my photos demonstrating how the spiralizer works:
+Below is another photo demonstrating how the spiralizer works:

 I think a food processor with the julienne slicer setting would also work.